:::Skip to main content

 • Implementation of the “Environmental Clean-Up and Dengue Fever High-Risk Site Patrol Management Plan for National Non-Public Use Real Estate”

-In 2024, the NPA planned to conduct 54,564 patrols of dengue fever high-risk sites and perform environmental maintenance on 313 hectares of national nonpublic use real estate.
-In practice, 87,840 patrols were completed, and 1,129.41 hectares were cleaned.
+In 2025, the NPA planned to conduct 54,876 patrols of dengue fever high-risk sites and perform environmental maintenance on 313 hectares of national non-public use real estate.
+In practice, 82,219 patrols were completed, and 830.41 hectares were cleaned.

 • Implementation of the “Salute to the Sea – Coastal Clean-Up and Maintenance Plan”

 The NPA is responsible for managing approximately 699.5 kilometers of coastline.
-In 2024, 11,420 coastal clean-up operations were planned, with 17,193 operations actually completed.
-Patrol and clean-up efforts covered a cumulative distance of 41,542 kilometers.
-Through the participation of 70,715 personnel, a total of 5,686 metric tons of waste was removed, including 588 metric tons of recyclable waste, 5,097 metric tons of non-recyclable waste, and 1 metric ton of driftwood.
+In 2025, 15,016 operations were completed.
+Patrol and clean-up efforts covered a cumulative distance of 38,094.3 kilometers.
+Through the participation of 72,520 personnel, a total of 3,582.7 metric tons of waste was removed, including 366.7 metric tons of recyclable waste, 2,968.4 metric tons of non-recyclable waste, and 247.6 metric tons of driftwood.

 • Implementation of the “Project for the Restoration, Management, and Conservation of National Non-Public Use Cultural Heritage Sites”

-In accordance with Article 8, Paragraph 2 of the Cultural Heritage Preservation Act, public cultural heritage sites shall have budgets prepared by their owners or managing authorites to carry out preservation, restoration, and management.
-The NPA manages a vast number of cultural assets (as of 2024, up to 349 sites).
-In addition to continuously revitalizing and utilizing these assets in accordance with relevant laws and regulations, we also strengthen the management and maintenance of those not yet available for use.
+In accordance with Paragraph 2, Article 8 of the Cultural Heritage Preservation Act, public cultural heritage sites shall have budgets prepared by their owners or managing authorities to carry out preservation, restoration, and management.
+The NPA manages a vast number of cultural assets (as of 2025, up to 353 sites).
+In addition to continuously revitalizing and utilizing these assets in accordance with relevant laws and regulations, the NPA also strengthens the management and maintenance of those not yet available for use.
 However, the overall funding for cultural heritage site restoration and maintenance remains insufficient compared to the actual needs.
-To address this funding gap, the NPA formulated the Directions for Adoption and Maintenance for National Nonpublic Use Cultural Assets to secure dedicated funding.
-The plan spans from 2022 to 2027, with a total budget of NT$852.559 million.
-It was approved for implementation by the Executive Yuan on August 16, 2021, and subsequently amended on November 14, 2023.
-As of 2024, we have completed restoration and reuse plans for 13 cultural heritage sites, two cultural heritage restoration project, and 1,271 cultural heritage inspections.
+To address this funding gap, the NPA formulated the Directions for Adoption and Maintenance for National Non-public Use Cultural Assets to secure dedicated funding.
+The plan was approved for implementation by the Executive Yuan on August 16, 2021, and subsequently amended on November 14, 2023, and August 27, 2025.
+The plan spans from 2022 to 2027, with a total budget of NT$1.6 billion.
+As of 2025, the NPA has completed restoration and reuse plans for 16 cultural heritage sites, two cultural heritage restoration projects, and 1,665 cultural heritage inspections.

 • Implementation of the “Office Building Acquisition Project of the National Property Administration, Ministry of Finance”

-The NPA's original office building on Guangfu South Road was over 50 years old, structurally deteriorated, and no longer met operational needs.
+The NPA’s original office building on Guangfu South Road was over 50 years old, structurally deteriorated, and no longer met operational needs.
 The cost of structural reinforcement and repair was deemed excessive.
 To ensure seismic safety and modernize the facility, the NPA adopted the cooperative development model previously used in the “Ministry of Finance Training Institute and Surrounding National Land Cooperative Development Project” by introducing private resources.
 Under this model, the partner developer was to construct a new office building on the original site, while the NPA provided two national land parcels located in Nangang and Zhongshan Districts, Taipei City, for the developer to build and operate privately owned facilities under establishment of superficies.
-Following multiple failed tenders between 2021 and 2023, the NPA conducted a new financial assessment in the first half of 2024 to better reflect current market conditions and adjusted the tender requirements.
-Two new tenders were announced on September 23 and November 27, 2024, respectively, and the contract was successfully awarded on January 16, 2025.
+Following eight unsuccessful tenders between 2021 and 2024, the contract was awarded on January 16, 2025, and subsequently signed on February 20, 2025.
+The partner developer is currently proceeding with the related planning and design operations.